-Steve Mogford Chief Executive Officer
+Steve MogfordChief Executive Officer

-Serving the North West

-Every day, we are on a mission to give customers the best service at the lowest sustainable cost.
+United Serving the North West Every day, we are on a mission to give Utilities hing life flow smoothly customers the best service at the lowest sustainable cost.
 We provide around seven million people and 200,000 businesses with clean water and treat their wastewater before returning it cleanly and safely back into the environment.
+Our innovative Systems Thinking approach enables us to optimise our performance from both a cost and a service perspective, operating within a proactive, rather than reactive, culture.
+Serving the North West means helping to grow the northern economy, enhance the environment and protect wildlife within our beautiful region, and supporting vulnerable customers.
+We do this under our strategy of providing: The best At the lowest In a responsible service to sustainable manner customers cost